wangziqi2016/matplotlib-c/README.md

 - A floating pointer number in C encoding.
 We support both decimal-point and scientific forms.
   We only perform loose checks on floating point numbers, and users should be aware not to abuse the parser, which may cause undefined bahavior.
 - A string in C encoding.
-Escaped characters are
+Escaped characters are prefixed with '\\' just in C language.
+We only support a subset of escaped characters, i.e. \\n, \\v, \\r, \\\\, \\" and \\'.
+Strings could span lines without panicing the parser.
+  Adjacent strings, however, are not joined automatically as in C preprocessor, since this will cause issues for argument passing.
+- An identifier in C encoding.
+We fully comply with C language rules.

 ### Statements